Contents

 Closed Captions

-Closed captions are not burned into a video.
-They are stored digitally as text, either in a separate file from the source media or as part of a container format.
+Closed captions are not burned into a video, rather they are stored digitally as text, either in a separate file from the source media or as part of a container format.

 Open Captions